Joseph LaPage: Trial, sentence and death

-At his initial trial, LaPage was convicted and sentenced to death, but as he complained that it was unfair towards him, he was ordered to have a second trial, in which he was convicted yet again.
-He was put in an isolated cell, where he was noted as repeating prayers, pacing around and looking gloomily out the window.
+At his initial trial, LaPage was convicted and sentenced to death, but as he complained that it was unfair towards him, he was ordered to have a second trial, in which he was convicted again.
+He was put in an isolated cell, where he was noted as repeating prayers, pacing around, and looking gloomily out the window.
 He was visited several times by reporters and religious figures, and confessed the murders of both Langmaid and Ball to them, saying: "I kill gal.
 Yes, I kill two gal.
 Too bad, too bad."
 LaPage couldn't read either English or French, and instead had a calendar with a mark indicating March 15, the date of his execution.

-When the day of his execution came, Sheriff Dodge and his deputies came and brought him to the scaffold.
+When the day of his execution came, Sheriff Dodge and his deputies brought him to the scaffold.
 He was accompanied by Fathers Barret and Millett, repeating their prayers slowly in French.
-Despite his predicament, LaPage was reported as being very calm and in a peaceful demeanor.
+Despite his predicament, LaPage was reported as being very calm.
 After his death warrant was read, Sheriff Dodge remarked in a husky tone: "And now Joseph LaPage, in accordance with the command, I proceed to execute the sentence of death, by hanging you by the neck until you are dead, and may God have mercy on your soul."

 After finishing, he pressed the button and the trap door opened.
-LaPage dropped about six feet, and soon died slowly, without even a kick or convulsion.
+LaPage dropped about six feet, and died slowly, without a kick or convulsion.
 His body, on request by his wife, was then buried in the cemetery of Suncook's Catholic church.